Nick Carter: Acting career

 In July 2013, Carter launched a campaign on Indiegogo.com, a crowdfunding site, to raise money for his movie "Evil Blessings."
 The goal was to raise $85,000.
 Instead, the campaign raised $156,214.
 Carter has said he'll use his money and the money raised to fund the movie.
-In return for the donations, multiple perks depended on how much you donated.
-They included chats with Carter on Skype, your name in the movie credits and/or website, movie merchandise (t-shirt, poster, DVD, etc.), acting roles, tickets to the premiere, tickets to BSB concerts, an online concert, and much more.
+In return for the donations, multiple perks were available depending on the amount donated.
+They included chats with Carter on Skype, adding the donor's name to the movie credits or on the website, movie merchandise (such as t-shirts, posters, DVDs, etc.), acting roles, premiere tickets, BSB concerts, an online concert, and more.
 Carter wrote the screenplay for the film.
 Due to a few setbacks, the film was delayed and put on hold.
 In July 2013, the director of the movie died.
-The film was said to start filming in June 2014, but the success of the Backstreet Boys' In a World Like This Tour delayed filming and was pushed back to January 2015.
+The film was initially scheduled to start filming in June 2014, but the Backstreet Boys' In a World Like This Tour 's success delayed filming and pushed it back to January 2015.
 That gave Carter some more time to rework the screenplay.
 In October 2014, Carter announced that this film would be postponed due to the director's death.
 Instead, he'll film a new movie called "Dead West" in January 2015.
-The money donated to "Evil Blessings" will be used for this film.
-Carter hired the production company, the Asylum (the company that produced Sharknado), to help.
+The money donated to "Evil Blessings" will be used for the production of this film.
+Carter hired the production company, The Asylum (the company that produced "Sharknado"), to help.
 In July 2015, Carter announced that the movie was renamed "Dead 7" to give it a more global appeal.
 "Dead 7" includes various members of different boy bands.

-At Comic-Con 2015 in San Diego, Carter revealed his plans to film a movie he had written and would be directing and starring in.
-Entitled Dead 7, the film focuses on a ragtag band of gunslingers operating during a post-apocalyptic zombie plague.
-The film also stars Carter's wife, Lauren, and his bandmates Howie D. and AJ McLean.
-Besides NSYNC's Joey Fatone and Chris Kirkpatrick, O-Town's Erik-Michael Estrada, Jacob Underwood, and Trevor Penick, and 98 Degrees' Jeff Timmons will also star in the movie.
-The film also includes Jon Secada, Geraldo (a rapper remembered for the song Rico Suave), Art Alexakis (Everclear), and Debra Wilson (MadTV cast member), plus many more.
-The movie was filmed in Butte, Montana, in August 2015 and finished in early September, and the movie aired on the SyFy network on April 1, 2016.